stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 What if state is ``electing``?

   This means the monitor is in the middle of an election.
-With recent Ceph releases these typically complete quickly, but at times the monitors can get stuck in what is known as an *election storm*.
+With recent Stone releases these typically complete quickly, but at times the monitors can get stuck in what is known as an *election storm*.
 This can indicate clock skew among the monitor nodes; jump to